cumulative-revelations/awessome/README.rst

 Citation Information
 ------------------------------------

 If you use the AWESSOME sentiment analysis tools in your research, please cite the following paper.
-For example:
+For example (to be added):

   **Htait, A. & Azzopardi, L. (2020). ......
 2020.**